 Policy Statement

-No person or group of people applying for employment or seeking contracts with the Board will be treated less favourably than any other person or group.
+No person or group of people applying for employment or seeking contracts with the Diocese will be treated less favourably than any other person or group.

 There will be no discrimination in the selection, recruitment or training of any staff.

-The Board will collate information and monitor records relating to those seeking employment.
-A full report giving this information will be included in the annual Meeting of the Board.
+The employer will collate information and monitor records relating to those seeking employment.

-In hiring contractors, consultants and other agencies to work with, the Board will have due regard to its commitment to promoting Equal Opportunities.

-The Board will seek to reflect the policy in the election, co-option or nomination to, and the working practices of any of its sub-committees or working parties.

-The Board will ensure all staff are aware and apply the Equal Opportunities Policy and undertake training as necessary for their post.
+The Diocese will ensure all staff are aware and apply the Equal Opportunities Policy and undertake training as necessary for their post.

-Staff who actively and knowingly breach the Equal Opportunity policy will be subject to the Board’s disciplinary procedure
+Staff who actively and knowingly breach the Equal Opportunity policy will be subject to the church’s disciplinary procedure

-The Board will ensure that all employees enjoy the freedom to work without suffering discrimination or harassment from other members of staff.
+The Diocese will ensure that all employees enjoy the freedom to work without suffering discrimination or harassment from other members of staff.

 Forms of Discrimination

-The following forms of discrimination are strictly opposed by the Board:
+The following forms of discrimination are strictly opposed by the Diocese of Bath and Wells:

 Direct discrimination, where a person is treated less favourably because of one or more protected characteristics.
 An example is if someone is refused promotion on the grounds that they are black, disabled or a woman.